danialgoodwin/dev/language-design/README.md

 - Should there be syntactic sugar for common use cases?
 Ex: single-line if-statement, ternary-if

+How many languages should there be?
+Is this the answer to how many contexts are there?
+- Controlling traffic lights?
+Elevators?
+Cars?
+AI?
+Smart homes?
+- Setting text for a display... being able to program each dot...
+- Creating macros
+- GUIs, animation, audio
+- Contexts where a GUI program is perhaps better than a written/1D language: programming keyboards, many more
+- Is general programming a thing?
+Perhaps only to create the domain-specific languages. (language name idea: desol or delsol, meaning 'of/from the sun' because it includes the letters 'DSL')

 ## Language-Design Trade-offs
 - **Variable-centric** (no special syntax for variable referencing) vs **text-centric** (no need for quotes).
 Reference examples to display 'Hello, World!':